siriobalmelli/fastfec/README.md

 ## Hacking Notes
-A few tips about this code:
+A few tips about how to hack on this code:

 -	tabs!
 -	tabs are 8 spaces
 -	keep things clean by prefixing function groups with 4-letter faux-namespaces